bbenchoff/bbenchoff.github.io/pages/ThinkinMachine.md

 #### StarC Design

 StarC is deliberately minimal.
 The language adds exactly three constructs to C: parallel variables, masked execution, and exchange blocks.
+StarC is a way to make illegal programs unrepresentable on a TDMA-scheduled hypercube.
 That's what the hardware requires, and what C doesn't natively provide.
 Everything else is still C.

 Because we're using a TDMA schedule to program this thing, costs should be visible.
 This is why exchange blocks exist as explicit syntax.
 The hardware batches all communication into TDMA phases—you can't scatter `nbr()` calls throughout your code like function calls.
 Making exchange blocks syntactically distinct forces you to think about communication as a discrete step: compute, exchange, compute, exchange.
 The code structure mirrors the hardware's rhythm.